 Once it is rebooted, VSI TCP/IP will be running on the system.
 In addition, any network services, such as SSH or SNMP, already enabled and started on the first system, will be available on this system.
-You can enable additional services by following directions in Section 2.2, "Establishing an Initial Configuration".
+You can enable additional services by following directions in Chapter 3.